• 6225 Hobart Street, San Diego, CA

 After participating in this module, learners will be able to:

-• Identify predominant theories that inform research and practice on college men of color
+- Identify predominant theories that inform research and practice on boys and young men of color

-• Understand ways in which instructional faculty can levy these theories to inform relationship-building and teaching practices for community college men of color
+- Understand ways in which teachers and other educators can levy these theories to inform their practice

 The content of this lesson is locked.
 To unlock it, you need to Buy this Course.